The Biggest Economic Threat: Financial Advisors' Daily Digest

 Now that America's monetary, economic and corporate leaders have figured out a way for the market to only go up, as it mainly has for the past eight years, perhaps we can redirect our attention to neglected areas of concern, such as foreign and defense policy.

-I'm emboldened to write this because of a commentary in today's Wall Street Journal called, "North Korea Dreams of Turning Out the Lights," by Henry F. Cooper, a former U.S. ambassador.
+I'm emboldened to write this because of a commentary in today's Wall Street Journal called "North Korea Dreams of Turning Out the Lights" by Henry F. Cooper, a former U.S. ambassador.

 Over the years, I've written a few articles (here is the last one) on the possibility of an electromagnetic pulse (EMP) attack from a rogue state such as North Korea or Iran, and have always felt a tad hysterical in doing so.
 Not because I feel I'm wrong to worry about the threat, but because most people have never heard of an EMP attack, and there is scant coverage of the possibility in the media, which is preoccupied covering the Comey show in Washington or the one arising out of Hollywood, i.e. Wonder Woman (we could use her now).